 Having credit for your work being taken away from you by someone else takes pressure off your shoulders.
 You have improved from doing the work without having been attached to it.
-You avoided the possibility of being labelled into a corner, which we’ve written about in the past, and you have no pressure to continue improving on that work.
+You avoided the possibility of being labelled into a corner and you have no pressure to continue improving on that work.
 You have retained the creative freedom to continue working freely while those who stole your credit may be expected to create similar work in the future, or answer to its mistakes.

 You should carry the confidence of continuous improvement with everything you do.
 Be sure that your work tomorrow is better than the work you did yesterday, serving to make the loss of credit for yesterday’s work seem unimportant.

 The people who take credit for your work will be burdened with future expectation without having gone through the repetitions to improve.
 They will have gained the skill of manipulation and theft, while you gain the skills of honest repetition.
 Their short-term victory is meaningless when you look at it from this perspective.
 Let them bask in the glory of taking credit for your work knowing that they will seldom attain those feelings through the work they do themselves.
 Take pride in your future work bringing you even more glory, as they wont be there to take credit for everything that you do.